rmdth/auto-claim-mudae-self-bot/README.md

 - Claims by desired kakera colors.
 - Kakera and Roll claim have their own delay.
 - Last "hour" auto claim based on given time (seconds).
-- Adjust claim kakera cost for your characters with 10+ keys.
+- Adjust claim kakera costs.
 - Checks if dk and rt are available to use them.
 - Only uses rt on wishes.
 - Wishes have priority over regular claims.
+- Sorts by highest kakera value.
 - If the wanted claim was claimed, it will try to claim another based on criteria.
 - Reconnects.